menu

 Occupations and Workforce

-Presque Isle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some townships where white-collar or blue-collar occupations dominate the local economy, Presque Isle is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Presque Isle is a township of professionals, managers, and construction workers and builders.
 There are especially a lot of people living in Presque Isle who work in healthcare (13.20%), business and financial occupations (11.84%), and teaching (8.95%).

-A relatively large number of people in Presque Isle telecommute to their jobs.
-Overall, about 17.58% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 17.58% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle